slee981/SparklingCorrelation/_posts/2020-12-20-build-a-neural-network.md

 The idea is simple: provide a way to quantify how good our model fits the data.
 In practice, this involves penalizing deviations from the true labeled results.
 If our model guesses the answer should be 0.21 when we know the answer is 1, we want the loss (cost) to be larger than if it had guessed 0.85.

 In this write-up, I use the mean-squared-error loss function (largely due to the symmetry with standard OLS regression).
 There are other resources with great primers on other common loss functions, so I won't cover it here.
 The important part is that we want to minimize the loss - and to do that we use calculus.

 ### Backpropagation
-Once we have made a guess at what the answer should be, $w_L$, we compare it to the target output $y_i$ and realize it may not be exactly correct.
-In this case our cost (loss) function $C$ will produce a larger value than we want.
-How do we adjust the numbers in each layer's weight matrix $A_l$ and "bias"[^3] vector $b_l$, such that the value of loss function will decrease i.e. our predicted output will be closer to the target output?
+Once we have made a guess at what the answer should be, $$w_L$$, we compare it to the target output $$y_i$$ and realize it may not be exactly correct.
+In this case our cost (loss) function $$C$$ will produce a larger value than we want.
+How do we adjust the numbers in each layer's weight matrix $$A_l$$ and "bias"[^3] vector $$b_l$$, such that the value of loss function will decrease i.e. our predicted output will be closer to the target output?
 We take derivatives.

-In math, what we want to know is this: what is the partial derivative of the loss function with respect to each of the numbers I can control i.e. the elements of each weight matrix $A_l$ and the bias vectors $b_l$.
+In math, what we want to know is this: what is the partial derivative of the loss function with respect to each of the numbers I can control i.e. the elements of each weight matrix $$A_l$$ and the bias vectors $$b_l$$.
 Put another way, we want to find:

-$$
+$$ %katex
 \frac{\partial C}{\partial A_l} \, , \, \frac{\partial C}{\partial b_l}
 $$

-For each layer $l \in [1, L]$.
-Important note: I will take some liberties with notation here to avoid additional superscripts and/or subscripts.
-Technically, a partial derivative must be taken with respect to a specific element, for example, $\frac{\partial C}{\partial a_{ij}^l}$ for  $a_{ij}^l \in A_l$.
-In this case, I use notation that represents a "partial derivative of the cost function with respect to each of the elements of $A_l$ and $b_l$ in a layer".
-Thus, the result of these family of derivatives I show will be vectors and matrices, rather than scalars.
+For each layer $$l \in [1, L]$$.

-To actually calculate the derivatives for each layer, we use a technique commonly called "backpropagation", and also known as "reverse mode differentiation".[^4] In short, rather than start from the input value and start chaining derivatives until you get to the output, we start with the output and work backwards to the input.
-This way, in one pass, we find all the relevant derivatives we care about.
+To do so, we use a technique commonly called "backpropagation", and also known as "reverse mode differentiation".[^4] In short, rather than start from the input value and start chaining deravitives until you get to the output, we start with the output and work backwards to the input.
+This way, in one pass, we find all the relevant deravitives we care about.
 Check out the footnote in this paragraph for an excellent introduction to the concept.

-Thus, starting with the last layer, we find derivatives:
+Thus, starting with the last layer, we find deravitives:

-$$
+$$ %katex
 \begin{aligned}
 \frac{\partial C}{\partial A_L} &= \textcolor{blue}{\frac{\partial C}{\partial w_L}} \textcolor{red}{\frac{\partial w_L}{\partial z_L}} \textcolor{goldenrod}{\frac{\partial z_L}{\partial A_{L}}} \\ \\
 \frac{\partial C}{\partial b_L} &= \textcolor{blue}{\frac{\partial C}{\partial w_L}} \textcolor{red}{\frac{\partial w_L}{\partial z_L}} \textcolor{seagreen}{\frac{\partial z_L}{\partial b_{L}}}